dejanu/az104/azdevops/azdevops.md

     - SSH authentication is used when Git Credential Manager or personal access tokens PATs are not allowed
     - OAuth is used for REST APIs only.
 Active Directory is used for on-premises deployments only.

-* Environment represents a collection of resources targeted for deployment

 ## GitHub Actions: